 This article is part of the Self-Love Series.
 You can check out the other articles and meditations in the series HERE.

-The intention of this article is to help you stop taking things too personally.
+This article will help you stop taking things too personally.
 (Notice the word ‘too’.)

 This can also be damaging to relationships (professional and personal).